laravel-shipper/documentation/doc/payments-and-products.md

 ### 2. Create Products

+Products are created in the `database/seeders/ProductsDatabaseSeeder.php`.
+You can update this file as you want, and then run it with the `php artisan shipper:refresh-products` command.

+You can create, update or remove any product with this command and seeder file.
+It's important to know that you **should not delete a product** if it has been purchased or it has active subscriptions.
+If you want to do this it's better to user the product `deleted_at` field and change it from `null` to the `current date`.

 ### 3. No free account / Force user payment or subscription

 By default any user can create an app an access the dasboard, but this is something you can change with a single line.